 Do not place food near the kittens, as this could lure other cats and predators.

-Keep an eye on the kitten from a safe distance.
-Ensure that you’re not too close, or you might scare mom.
+Keep an eye on the kitten, from a safe distance.
+Ensure that you’re not too close, or you might scare the mom.
 She should be back within a few hours.

 Assess the kitten’s health.
-If you find a kitten that fits any of the below descriptions, they are possibly abandoned and might need help from humans.
+If a kitten first any of the descriptions below, they were possibly abandoned and may need human help:

 Are they dirty?

 Mama cats put a good amount of effort into keeping their babies and nest clean.
 Kittens that need your help may have dirt, feces, or crusted urine on their bodies.
-They may be wet.
 Their genital areas may be red and inflamed.

 Are they thin?

-Kittens that haven’t been abandoned are typically well fed and have round bellies.
+Typically, well-fed kittens with round bellies are not abandoned.
 Sunken stomachs and visible bones can indicate kittens need your intervention.

 Are they sick or injured?

-Look for discharge from the eyes and nose and check to see if the kitten’s eyes are crusted shut.
-Wounds, open sores, obvious limps and deformities can also indicate that human attention is required.
+Look for discharge from the eyes and nose.
+Check to see if the kitten’s eyes are crusted shut.
+Other indicators that the kittens need attention are wounds, open sores, obvious limps and deformities.

 Kittens that don’t need your help immediately are warm, clean, quiet, plump, and dry.
-During typical kitten season in the spring and summer months, waiting a longer time to see if mama cat will come back is safe.
+During typical kitten season, you may need to wait longer to see if the mama cat will return.

 IF MOM DOES RETURN

-Contact your local TNR program for advice on how to get the momma cat—and her babies, once they’re big enough—spayed and neutered!
+Contact your local TNR program for advice on how to get the momma cat and her babies spayed/neutered.
 (If you’re in the Seattle area, try Community Cat Coalition, or South County Cats for the Renton area.)

 IF MOM DOESN’T RETURN

-Again, we emphasize that a kitten’s best chance for survival is with its mother, so wait and watch as long as you safely can.
-If you decide to intervene, be prepared to help the kitten for several days until you can get additional help.
-Shelters are inundated with kittens at this time of year: they will often give you advice and supplies but may ask you to care for the kitten until they have the capacity to help.
+It’s important to emphasize that a kitten’s best chance for survival is with its mother, so wait and watch for as long as you safely can.
+If you decide to intervene, be prepared to help the kitten for several days, until you can get additional help.
+Because shelters are inundated with kittens at this time of year, they will often give you advice and supplies, but may ask you to care for the kitten until they have the capacity to help.
 (Learn more about caring for neonatal kittens.)

 For more information about what to do if you find a cat, including a list of municipal shelters with the authority to take in stray animals, see “I Found a Cat.”